nuclearsandwich/lure/README.md

 5. It has no compile-time type checking because the rest of my group bailed on me and I ran out of time.

+6. Oh, and it has a built in web server via the [Spark][] web framework!

 Building It
 ----------